jupyterlab/extension-examples/main-menu/README.md

 },
 ```

-With this extension installed, a new menu _Tutorial_ should be present.
+With this extension installed, a new menu _Main Menu Example_ should be present.
 And when
 clicking on the menu item _jlab-examples:main-menu_, the following text should appear
 in the web browser console.